Hitting one good attack isn't enough anymore.

 Key Tip: After hitting the off-speed shot, anticipate that your opponent will try to counter through the middle.
 Be ready to pounce.

-Aiming directly at your opponent’s body is a smart move, especially if they’re not ready to move.
-The challenge is that they could counter to either side, so you’ll need to stay neutral and ready to respond with either your forehand or backhand.
+Aiming directly at your opponent's body is a smart move, especially if they're not ready to move.
+This pickleball attack pattern requires staying neutral, since they could counter to either side.
+You'll need to stay ready to respond with either your forehand or backhand.

 Key Tip: Keep your stance low and balanced when aiming for the body.
 Being too committed to one side can leave you exposed to a quick counter.

-Here are some practical drills to help you lock in each of these attack patterns:
+Here are some practical drills to help you lock in each of these pickleball attack patterns and improve your offensive patterns in pickleball:

 Forehand Attack from the Right Side Drill